 Near the shower building is the Internet station where you can bring your laptop and hook up to the Internet or access Keji's wireless network.
-You may also sign out a laptop at the campground kiosk.

 All sites have a firepit.
 Do not leave your fire unattended.
 Firewood is for sale at the campground kiosk.
 Buying and burning local firewood only is encouraged to help control the spread of invasive species (i.e. Fire ants, etc.) Learn more about the dangers of moving firewood

 Additional parking is available for visitors and for campers who are bringing more than one vehicle per campsite.